ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    The `--cluster-local` flag will instruct Coligo to keep the endpoint for this application private.
 Meaning, it will only be available from within the cluster.
 This is often used for security purposes.
    {:tip}

+2. Copy the private endpoint (URL) from the output.

-2. Run `ibmcloud coligo application get -n backend` command to check the application status.
-Copy the private endpoint (URL) from the output.
+   Run `ibmcloud coligo application get -n backend` command to check the status and details of the backend application.
+   {:tip}
 3. The frontend application uses an environment variable(BACKEND_URL) to know where the backend application is hosted.
 You now need to modify the frontend application to set this value to point to the backend application's endpoint. **Replace** the placeholder `<BACKEND_PRIVATE_URL>` with the value from the previous command
    ```sh
    ibmcloud coligo application update --name frontend \